ckampfe/russ/README.md

 ## use

-Russ has few controls, that mostly follow a small subset of vim's controls.
-If you know vim, Russ should feel natural.
-The only controls are `hjkl` (or arrow keys), `i`, `r`, `a`, `x`, `q`, `c`, `o`, `Esc`, `Enter`.
-Pressing `?` shows/hides the help section that describes these controls.

-### insert mode

-To subscribe to your first feed, you will need to be in `insert` mode.
-Press `i` to enter `insert` mode, where you can type the URL of and RSS or Atom feed you want to subscribe to.
-Press `Enter` to subscribe to a feed and fetch all entries.
-If this operation is successful, title of the feed will appear in the left column, and its unread entries on the right.
+Russ is modal, like vim.
+If you are comfortable with vim, or know of vim, you are probably going to be immediately comfortable with Russ.
+If you don't know vim, don't be afraid!
+If you read the following controls section and tinker a bit, you'll have no trouble using Russ.

-Press `Esc` to exit `insert` mode and return to `normal` mode.
+There are two modes: normal mode and insert mode.
-This is how you subscribe to RSS/Atom feeds in Russ.

-### normal mode

-`Normal` mode is where you spend most of your time using Russ.
+In normal mode, you read your RSS entries, navigate between entries, navigate between feeds, refresh feeds, and a few other things.
+This is where you spend 99% of your time when using Russ.
-It is where you read RSS/Atom entries and refresh feeds.

-Navigation in `normal` mode is spatial.
-Navigating right takes you in a more specific direction (all feeds -> a single feed's entries -> a single entry), and navigating left takes you in a more general direction (a single entry -> a single feed's entries -> all feeds).
-Use `hjkl` or the arrow keys to navigate between the left (context) column and the right (reading) column.
-The cursor indicates where you are.

-You can scroll down/up in a list or an entry with `j`/`k` or `down`/`up`.
-To mark a selected entry as read, press `r`.
-By default, Russ will only show unread entries, so any entries marked read will disappear from the entry list.
-To view entries you have marked read, press `a`.
-You can mark them unread by pressing `r` on a selected entry.
-To view entries that are unread (the default state), press `a` again.

-Pressing `c` copies the URL of the current feed or entry to your clipboard, depending on which is in focus.
-Pressing `o` opens the URL in your default browser.

-To refresh a single feed, press `r` when you are in the most general context (all the way to the left) and that feed is highlighted.
-To refresh all feeds, press `x` when in the most general context.
-Press `q` or `Esc` to quit Russ.

-### quick reference
+When you want to start following a new feed, you enter insert mode.
+In insert mode, you enter the URL of a feed you wish to begin following, and Russ will download that feed for you.

+That's basically it!

+### controls - normal mode

+Some normal mode controls vary based on whether you are currently selecting a feed or an entry.

+`q`/`Esc` - quit Russ
-`hjkl`/arrows - move
+`hjkl`/arrows - move up/down/left/right between feeds and entries, scroll up/down on an entry
-`q` - quit
-`Esc` - quit (in normal mode)
-`i` - insert mode
-`Enter` - refresh the currently input feed (insert mode) `Enter` - read selected entry
+`Enter` - read selected entry
-`Del` - delete selected feed (insert mode)
-`r` - refresh single feed (context dependent)
+`r` - refresh the selected feed
-`r` - mark entry as read (context dependent)
+`r` - mark the selected entry as read
-`a` - view read/unread entries
 `x` - refresh all feeds
+`i` - change to insert mode
+`a` - toggle between read/unread entries
-`c` - copy current entry link or feed link to clipboard (depending on selection) `o` - open current entry link or feed link in browser  (depending on selection) `Esc` - go from insert mode to normal mode
+`c` - copy the selected link to the clipboard (feed or entry) `o` - open the selected link in your browser (feed or entry)

+### controls - insert mode

+`Esc` - go back to normal mode
+`Enter` - subscribe to the feed you just typed in the input box `Del` - delete the selected feed.

 ## help/options/config